 No enforcement remedy shall be initiated by the Code Enforcement Officer for a penalty under § 174-2E unless owner has failed to timely correct a violation, as aforesaid, or to timely complete a remediation plan, or timely file an appeal before the District Magistrate; provided, however, such limitation on penal enforcement shall not preclude an expedited remediation by the Municipality with respect to "habitual offenders" as provide herein.

-Should a property owner prevail on a timely appeal to the District Magistrate its receipt of a notice of removal giving rise to the Municipality's direction of said necessary work and municipal assessment, neither the owner nor its property will be responsible for the payment of the said work.
+Should a property owner prevail on a timely appeal to the District Magistrate their receipt of a notice of removal giving rise to the Municipality's direction of said necessary work and municipal assessment, neither the owner nor their property will be responsible for the payment of the said work.

-The standards specified in this section shall constitute a minimum level of maintenance required for the exterior of any building and attached decks, balconies, and porches within the Municipality of Murrysville.
-Said standards shall also apply to the following accessory structures: swimming pools, retaining walls, and fences or walls.
+The standards specified in this section shall constitute a minimum level of maintenance required for any building within the Municipality of Murrysville.
 Failure of any property owner to achieve or maintain the standards specified herein shall constitute a nuisance, as defined by § 174-3C, detrimental to the health, safety, cleanliness and comfort of the inhabitants of the Municipality of Murrysville and shall be subject to the enforcement remedies specified in § 174-3F.